Schedule a Free Consultation | We Are Available 24/7 | Hablamos Español

 Since the nature of an aggravated assault is more serious than a simple assault, it is no surprise that the penalties for aggravated assaults are also more serious than simple misdemeanor assault.
 Aggravated assault is a felony charge, either in the first- or second-degree.

-Second-Degree Felony Aggravated Assault Penalties
+Second-degree Felony Aggravated Assault Penalties

 Second-degree felony charges for aggravated assault come with possible penalties of between 2 and 20 years in prison, as well as a fine of up to $10,000.

-First-Degree Felony Aggravated Assault Penalties
+First-degree Felony Aggravated Assault Penalties

 A first-degree felony charge of aggravated assault can come with the possibility of between five years and a life sentence in prison, as well as a fine of up to $10,000.